prestontasoff/ESPM_112L_24/Week_3_files/Week_3.md

 contig_stats.pl -i scaffold.fa -o ~/contig_stats/scaffolds.contigstats
 ```

+Note: You will have to provide the full path to the scaffold.fa file, ill let you figure this out based off some of the previous lines of code...

 Let’s look now at the resulting contig stats- try `less ~/contig_stats/scaffolds.contigstats.summary.txt`.
 You’ll see something like this:

 ```